stanley-gu/standardsCh/chapter.md

 cell geometries including 3D geometries derived from microscope images.
 Using the VCell database, models and model components can be reused and updated, as well as privately shared among collaborating groups, or published.
-Exchange of models with other tools is possible via import/export of SBML, CellML and MatLab formats.
+Exchange of models with other tools is possible via import/export of SBML, CellML and MATLAB formats.
 Furthermore, curation of models is facilitated by external database binding mechanisms for unique identication of components and by standardised annotations compliant with the MIRIAM standard.
 VCell is now open source, with